horfius/JortPob/README.md

 15. Run the project in your IDE.
 It will take a while to build.

 16. Double click the `elden-scrolls.me3` file to run the game.
-Go to the church of elleh and you will be transports to Morrowwind.
+There is a debug warp area in the Stranded Graveyard.
+You can create a new character and do the tutorial to get there.
+Using existing characters probably won't work well.

-You can use [Elden Ring Debug Tool](https://github.com/Nordgaren/Elden-Ring-Debug-Tool) or the [TGA Table](https://github.com/The-Grand-Archives/Elden-Ring-CT-TGA) to warp to the Church of Elleh and spawn items in.
+You can use [Elden Ring Debug Tool](https://github.com/Nordgaren/Elden-Ring-Debug-Tool) or the [TGA Table](https://github.com/The-Grand-Archives/Elden-Ring-CT-TGA) to warp to the Stranded Graveyard and spawn items in.
 The latter requires Cheat Engine.